 Now you’ve uncovered the essence of your hook.
 Apply one of the models from earlier (desire, narrative, or relevance), and you’ve probably got a good hook.

 3. Ask more questions than answers

-Remember, curiosity is the name of the game.
-A good hook provides more questions than answers.
+Remember curiosity is the name of the game.
+Good email marketing hooks provide more questions than answers.
 That’s what keeps people reading.

 Writing good hooks isn’t easy, but neither is it impossible.
 In email marketing, they are the one true key to maintaining your readers’ attention.

 Here’s what you do now: get all of your most important emails and do an audit of the opening lines.
 Are the hooks good?
 Are there hooks at all?
 If the answer is no, or “maybe?” then you’ve got yourself some prime opportunities to write some compelling hooks.